Angela Atwood: Background

-Symbionese Liberation Army
+Symbionese Liberation Army (SLA)

 The Atwoods moved to San Francisco, where Angela became friends with Kathleen Soliah (now known as Sara Jane Olson).
 The two women acted together in a local production of Henrik Ibsen's Hedda Gabler and Angela got Kathy a job waiting tables.
 They quit the job together when the manager told them to wear revealing outfits to build up the lunch crowd.

 Angela and Gary Atwood separated in June 1973.
 She moved in with the Harrises in early December 1973.
 She then joined the Symbionese Liberation Army (SLA) along with the Harrises.
 Atwood was described as well dressed, with a preference for hippie attire, particularly Indian silk shirts and batik.
 Atwood liked such feminine accessories as earrings, jewelry, and rings.
-A friend described her as "the prima donna of the whole thing", and likened her to the woman depicted by Bob Dylan in "Just Like A Woman".
+A friend described her as "the prima donna of the whole thing", and likened her to the woman depicted by Bob Dylan in "Just Like a Woman".

 Atwood (speaking as "Gelina") was often the voice of the SLA, in the form of tape-recorded press releases.
 In Patty Hearst's account of her time with the SLA, she writes that Gelina would spend hours, and sometimes days, perfecting communiques.
 SLA members held an anti-bourgeois ideology of popular rule partly based on the idea that the most oppressed members of society, often blacks, must be the ones to lead a revolution against The Establishment.
 Patty Hearst testified that Atwood, William Harris, and Nancy Ling Perry were given to bemoaning their white skin and wishing they were black.
 According to Hearst's testimony, SLA members also envied persons like their black leader Field Marshal Cinque (pronounced sin-q) (Donald DeFreeze), who had served time in prison.
 This partly explained their allegiance to Cinque.
 Atwood, however, many times disagreed with his directives, as when she argued against his issuing a death warrant for two imprisoned SLA members.

 Atwood was assigned the task of surveillance in the potential kidnapping of John E. Countryman, former chairman of the board of Del Monte Corporation.
 The surveillance plan gave Countryman's age as 70.
 Atwood was apparently unaware that Countryman had died in July 1972 at the age of 69.

 Atwood used the name Anne Lindberg when she visited inmate James Harold ("Doc") Holiday on January 10, 1974.
 This encounter alerted Holiday to the capture of Joe Remiro and Russ Little, who were both linked through strong circumstantial evidence to the murder of Marcus Foster, Superintendent of the Oakland Unified School District in Oakland, California.
 They were arrested following a shootout with policemen in Concord, California.
 Quickly after Atwood's approach of Holiday, she fled the Oakland home with the Harrises.
 They left behind clothes, a stereo, personal papers, and three pistol boxes.